TolikPylypchuk/SharpHook/docs/articles/hooks.md

 > method to set the hook callback for libuiohook, so there may only be one callback at a time.
 Running a global hook
 > when another global hook is already running will corrupt the internal global state of libuiohook.

 You can create a keyboard-only or a mouse-only hook by passing a `GlobalHookType` to `Run` or `RunAsync`.
-This makes a real difference only on Windows where there are two different global hooks – a keyboard hook and a mouse hook.
-On macOS and Linux, there is one hook for all events, and this simply enables filtering keyboard or mouse events out on these OSes.
+On Windows, there are two different global hooks – a keyboard hook and a mouse hook.
+On macOS and Linux, there is one hook for all events, and this enables filtering keyboard or mouse events out on these OSes, though on Wayland, the connection to the compositor will be established only if mouse events are enabled since they need to know the screen size and bounds.

 ## The Default Implementations